zimeg/emporia-time/README.md

 ### Energy

-The amount of electricity used during the execution of the input command is collected from the Smart Plug and displayed in `watt`.
+Measurments of electricity used while executing the input command are collected from the Smart Plug.

+This usage is shown in the following units:

+- `joules`: the total [energy][energy] used during the command duration
+- `watts`: the average [power][power] output over the command duration
+- `sure`: a confidence score for the above values

 Results from [the Emporia API][docs] may not always be complete, so missing usage is estimated by scaling the average measured energy over the total elapsed